-CIBC Mellon Trust Company, Toronto, Ontario, is the principal custodian of the portfolio assets of the Funds.
-The assets of the Funds are held under the custodianship of the custodian.
-The principal custodian has appointed a qualified foreign sub-custodian in each jurisdiction in which the Funds have securities, and each such sub-custodian will provide its services pursuant to the terms of a sub-custodian agreement entered into with the principal custodian.
-The custodian is independent of the Manager.
+CIBC Mellon Trust Company, Toronto, Ontario, is the principal custodian of the portfolio assets of the Funds (the "Custodian").
+The assets of the Funds are held under the custodianship of the Custodian.
+The Custodian has appointed a qualified foreign sub-custodian in each jurisdiction in which the Funds have securities, and each such sub-custodian will provide its services pursuant to the terms of a sub-custodian agreement entered into with the principal custodian.
+The Custodian is independent of the Manager.